 What will and won’t you eat?
 How will you turn down food?
 What will you say?
 Will there be healthy substitutes?
 Which of these tips can you use and how will you use them?
 Be realistic and if this is your first time making different choices, take baby steps with your plan.
 Write it down, imagine the event with the outcome you want, the choices you’ll make and how you will feel before, during, and especially after it is over.

 4. Keep Your Promises and Succeed

 Commit out loud or on paper.
 When you make a promise to yourselves you strengthen your determination.

-Here is an example: Normally on Halloween, I eat candy until I feel sick.
-This almost always leads to the beginning of ‘The Holiday Down Slide’.
+Here is an example: In the past on Halloween, I ate candy until I felt sick.
+This would often lead to the beginning of ‘The Holiday Down Slide’.

 One year, I promised myself I wouldn’t eat any Halloween candy.

 I had a plan… but you know what they say about best-laid plans.